Can Weight Loss Make You Taller? And Will Your Feet Shrink when you lose weight?

 A. No, losing weight doesn’t actually change your height.
 However, improved posture and reduced spinal compression may help you regain any lost height caused by poor posture or pressure on your joints.

-Q. By how much can your feet shrink?
+Q. By how much can your feet shrink when you lose weight?

 Q. Will my feet flatten back if I regain weight?